This Page Is Out of Date

 A new web site design in 2008 enabled visitors to the site to find sales that interest them even

 page views towards the end of 2009.
-As of mid 2010, it receives between 6 and 7 million page views.
+(As of mid 2010, it received between 6 and 7 million page views.
 And now in 2015, it regularly goes above 30 million page views each month.)

 it was before.